NickWaterton/Unifi-websocket-interface/README.md

 If you log in via SSH, the monitor is not started.

 ### models.json file
-The `models.json` file contains values for every uniFi device, and overrides those built into uvifi.py.
+The `models.json` file contains values for every uniFi device, and overrides those built into `unifi.py`.
 You can edit it manually (to tweak values i may have got wrong), or you can update it semi-automatically using a utility included here `get_models.py`
 If you want to re-create the models.json file from scratch, just delete it, and it will be recreated from scratch when you run `unifi.py` (all your changes will be lost).

+The `models.json` file ust be in the same directory as the `unifi.py` program, and you cannot change the name. if the file does not exist, or is renames, it will be recreated when `unifi.py` is run, but will only have basic information in it.
+Some devices, especially new devices may not display properly in this case.

+The default `models.json` file supplied has all the UniFi controller data already added to it (this is a recommended option in `get_models.py`).
+If you recreate from scratch (as described above), this data will be lost.
+It can be re-added by running `get_models.py` as described below.

+I strongly suggest making a backup of the `models.json` file before doing anything to it.

 ## get_models.py
 This is a utility program to populate the `models.json` file with unifi devices information. the `models.json` file must exist first!
 See above.